 Famous spinach-lover, Popeye the Sailor, didn’t just get outwardly strong from eating his greens.
 He was unknowingly strengthening the most important muscle in his body: his heart!

-Leafy greens, such as spinach, collards, kale, and arugula, contain an abundance of vitamin K, which helps decalcify blood vessels and protects the arteries.
+Leafy greens, such as spinach, collards, kale, beet greens, and dandelion greens contain an abundance of vitamin K, which helps decalcify blood vessels and protects the arteries.